attila-ac/zeta/README.md

 1. Provide a timestamped public preprint version of the manuscript.
 2. Facilitate open feedback and discussion on the proposed proof.
 3. Document the peer review process and responses transparently
+4. Testing the proof with advanced llm models and vice versa

+Acknowledgements:
+The author, an amateur mathematician with a Ph.D. in translational geroscience, extends heartfelt gratitude to OpenAI's ChatGPT-4 for providing critical insights, mathematical knowledge, and assistance in proof formulation, significantly expediting the process.
+Special thanks to Professor Janos Kollar, algebraic geometrist, for flagging an issue in the original proof leading to the construction of the shadow function and Adam Antonik, Ph.D., for his probing questions that helped refine the proof.
+Special thanks for Daniel Migliozzi for his questions and comments that helped to make a better version of the manuscript related to the crucial Zeropole Mapping and Orthogonal Balance theorems.
+Any errors or inaccuracies in the proof remain the sole responsibility of the author.

 License:$
 This work is licensed under the **CC-BY-NC 4.0 International License**, allowing others to share and adapt the material for non-commercial purposes, provided proper attribution is given.$